Pirionga Clydesdales

 1950s

-HELP THE NZ CLEVELAND BAY
+HELP THE NZ CLYDESDALE

 Arab and Andalusian was added to the Cleveland Bay and we land on the breed as we know it today.
 By the 19th century it was an admirable cavalry mount and became one of the most common draft and coach horses in Britain and the U.S.A.